 There are plenty of dog parks on Oahu and a few beaches that allow dogs on the other islands.
 Unless you’re staying on Oahu, you’ll be quite limited.

-Maui seems to be more pet-friendly than Kauai or the Big Island, with the Big Island coming in dead-last for pet-friendliness.
+Maui seems to be more pet-friendly than Kauai or the Big Island.
+The Big Island comes in dead-last for pet-friendliness.

 Make sure to do extensive research about where your animal can go before bringing a dog to Hawaii.